 So you want to block out listening devices.
 You are probably here because you feel your privacy has been invaded.
 Welcome, you are not alone.
 Many people feel this way.
-With the proliferation of inexpensive and easily obtainable eavesdropping devices privacy is harder to achieve now than ever before in history. (.pdf version)
+With the proliferation of inexpensive and easily obtainable eavesdropping devices, privacy is harder to achieve now than ever before in history.

 The types of listening devices we will cover here are audio surveillance devices, commonly called bugs.
-These are the most common listening devices:
+These are the most common listening device bugs:

 - Anything that records sound for later listening.
 Examples include a variety of tape, digital, or cloud storage recorders, and of course cell phones.

-- Any other thing with a microphone which moves what it hears to some other location.
-Examples include: smart devices (or smart assistants), and other Internet of Things gadgets.
+- Any other thing with a microphone that moves what it hears to some other location.
+Examples include smart devices (or smart assistants), and other Internet of Things gadgets.

 Let’s start by answering some of the common questions people have about listening devices.

 Is it illegal to use a listening device?

 Electronic eavesdropping without a court order in the United States is generally considered to be illegal.
 Some of the exceptions to the rule include:

 - If you are a party to a conversation being recorded in a one-party consent state.
 (Thirty-eight (38) states and the District of Columbia.)